swt30/thesis/chapters/01-introduction/01-introduction.md

   \label{fig:ternary-diagram-bayesian}
 \end{marginfigure}

-\newthought{To what degree} can interior structure models be linked with observations?
+To what degree can interior structure models be linked with observations?
 We have already seen in @fig:ternary-diagram that there is necessarily some degeneracy in the interior structure of any given planet.
 Unless the planet is taken to consist of only two layers of known material with mass fractions that are allowed to vary freely, a given mass and radius cannot be used to predict the internal structure of a planet.
 More encouraging results may come from a Bayesian approach such as that taken by @Rogers2010, who quantify the constraints that transit and radial velocity observations can place on a planet's interior structure.